mcrosson/accessible.tips/content/tips/doctors-negotiating-with-doctors.md

 It's also not just the name of the surgery or just "minor day surgery", which is the problem: "normal" people and doctors don't realize it isn't "minor" based on all the other shit I [we] have going on.

 So this is really about speaking up for accommodations other don't even realize you need.
 And I didn't realize I needed until I was on the other side and went: well THAT could have gone better.

 {{< end_section >}}

+## Some Negotiation Points
+{{< back_to_top >}}

+Some points you may be able to negotiate with your doctor

+- Discuss pain mangement prior to procedures
+- Negotiating how long to be without food or water, rarely is "12 hours" a hard requirement
+- Discussing keeping the hydration IV bag present longer if needed to help with hydration after fasting for long periods of time

+{{< end_section >}}